Labeling theory: The "homosexual"

-"Developmental Stages of the Coming Out Process" (1982).

 Barry Adam (1976) took those authors to task for ignoring the force of the oppression in creating identities and their inferiorizing effects.
 Drawing upon the works of Albert Memmi, Adam showed how gay-identified persons, like Jews and blacks, internalize the hatred to justify their limitations of life choices.
 He saw the gravitation towards ghettos was evidence of the self-limitations:A certain romantic liberalism runs through the literature, evident from attempts to paper over or discount the very real problems of inferiorization.
 Some researchers seem bent on 'rescuing' their subjects from 'defamation' by ignoring the problems of defeatism and complicit self-destruction.
 Avoidance of dispiriting reflection upon the day-to-day practice of dominated people appears to spring from a desire to 'enhance' the reputation of the dominated and magically relieve their plight.
 Careful observation has been sacrificed to the 'power of positive thinking.'Strong defense of labeling theory also arose within the gay community.
 Dan Slater of the Los Angeles Homosexual Information Center said, "There is no such thing as a homosexual lifestyle.
 There is no such thing as gay pride or anything like that.
 Homosexuality is simply based on the sex act.
 Gay consciousness and all the rest are separatist and defeatist attitudes going back to centuries-old and out-moded conceptions that homosexuals are, indeed, different from other people."

 In a later article, Slater (1971) stated the gay movement was going in the wrong direction:Is it the purpose of the movement to try to assert sexual rights for everyone or create a political and social cult out of homosexuality? …Persons who perform homosexual acts or other non-conforming acts are sexually free.
 They want others enlightened.
 They want hostile laws changed, but they resent the attempt to organize their lives around homosexuality just as much as they resent the centuries-old attempt to organize their lives around heterosexuality.William DuBay (1967) describes gay identity as one strategy for dealing with society's oppression.
 It solves some problems but creates many more, replacing a closet of secrecy with one of gay identity.
 A better strategy, he suggests, is to reject the label and live as if the oppression did not exist.
 Quoting Goffman, he writes, "But of course what is a good adjustment for the individual can be an even better one for society."